lukalezic/RNE_RINF_RFP/RFP_new_parameters.md

 ------------------------------------------------------------

 ## areaSeaport
-Is the facility located int Sea Port Area?
+Is the facility located in Sea Port area?
 ### General Information

 **Number**: 1.1.6.2.7